dawei41468/Loom/README.md

 - **UI/UX**: The application is fully responsive, mobile-first, and includes a polished UI with dark/light themes.

 ### ⚠️ **Partially Implemented**
-- **Push Notifications**: The frontend service worker is ready to receive push notifications, but the backend service to send them is not yet implemented.
+- **Push Notifications**: Push notifications have been removed due to iOS Safari limitations and implementation complexity.

 ### 📋 **Planned Features**
 - **Comprehensive Testing**: Adding `pytest` and `React Testing Library` test suites.